Cyber Dome

 |

-Cyber Dome (サイバードーム) is a large attraction developed and released by Sega in 1990.
+Cyber Dome (サイバードーム) is a large attraction developed by Sega AM5 and released in 1990.
 Officially dubbed the "Super Shooting System", it is a mini shooting game theatre enclosure designed to be played by six to eight players.[2]
 Only one game, Space Hard, was specifically developed for its operation.[3]

 One of several early interactive attractions that served as forerunners to those that would later appear in Sega's own Amusement Theme Park locations, Cyber Dome was installed almost exclusively at a select few large amusement facilities in Japan only.
 Little documentation of its existence appears to remain.